Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency is 845 trips per day across all routes, which translates to approximately 96 weekly trips per individual stop.
+According to the 2021 Census, only 7.9% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 845 trips per day across all routes, equating to approximately 96 weekly trips per individual stop.

 Frequently Asked Questions - Transport